mxevgenis/quorum-network/README.md

 mv tessera-app-0.10.4-app.jar tessera.jar

-if you want to now the path of tessera.jar run pwd.
+if you want to know the path of tessera.jar run pwd.

 Inside the directory fromscratch do the following: